richlander/container-workshop/publish-in-sdk-container.md

 - `ContainerRepository` must specify the image name plus any "org" information.
 - `ContainerRegistry` must specify the registry name, like `docker.io` or `foo.azurecr.io`.
-- Credentials must be provided to push to the registry.
+- [Credentials must be provided](https://github.com/dotnet/sdk-container-builds/blob/main/docs/RegistryAuthentication.md) to push to a registry.

 Credentials can be provided in two ways.